finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime of the holdings adjustment. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings adjustment.
-Defaults to the current              datetime if not specified. (optional)
+Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime of the holdings adjustment. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings adjustment.
+Defaults to the return the latest              version of the holdings adjustment if not specified. (optional)

             try
             {